Buy or Sell Bloomin’ Brands Inc. (BLMN) Stock Now | Don’t Try to Be a Top Gun

 BLMN’s Market Performance

-BLMN stocks went down by -5.48% for the week, with a monthly jump of 17.15% and a quarterly performance of 46.88%, while its annual performance rate touched -24.35%.
-The volatility ratio for the week stands at 6.00% while the volatility levels for the past 30 days are set at 5.66% for Bloomin’ Brands Inc..
-The simple moving average for the period of the last 20 days is -4.44% for BLMN stocks with a simple moving average of 4.55% for the last 200 days.
+BLMN stocks went up by 2.68% for the week, with a monthly jump of 7.12% and a quarterly performance of 41.89%, while its annual performance rate touched -20.10%.
+The volatility ratio for the week stands at 6.11% while the volatility levels for the past 30 days are set at 5.78% for Bloomin’ Brands Inc..
+The simple moving average for the period of the last 20 days is -4.34% for BLMN stocks with a simple moving average of 7.46% for the last 200 days.

 Analysts’ Opinion of BLMN